Cadmus: Founder of Thebes

 At the wedding, whether celebrated at Samothrace or at Thebes, all the gods were present; Harmonia received as bridal gifts a peplos worked by Athena and a necklace made by Hephaestus.
 This necklace, commonly referred to as the Necklace of Harmonia, brought misfortune to all who possessed it.
 Notwithstanding the divinely ordained nature of his marriage and his kingdom, Cadmus lived to regret both: his family was overtaken by grievous misfortunes, and his city by civil unrest.
 Cadmus finally abdicated in favor of his grandson Pentheus, and went with Harmonia to Illyria, to fight on the side of the Enchelii.
 Later, as king, he founded the city of Lychnidos and Bouthoe.

 Nevertheless, Cadmus was deeply troubled by the ill-fortune which clung to him as a result of his having killed the sacred dragon, and one day he remarked that if the gods were so enamoured of the life of a serpent, he might as well wish that life for himself.
 Immediately, he began to grow scales and change in form.
-Harmonia, seeing the transformation, thereupon begged the gods to share her husband's fate, which they granted (Hyginus).
+Harmonia, seeing the transformation, thereupon begged the gods to share her husband's fate, which they granted.

 In another telling of the story, the bodies of Cadmus and his wife were changed after their deaths; the serpents watched their tomb while their souls were translated to the fields.
 In Euripides's The Bacchae, Cadmus is given a prophecy by Dionysus whereby both he and his wife will be turned into snakes for a period before eventually being brought to live among the blessed.